cboyda/LighthouseLabs/Project-SQL/starting_with_questions.md

 ## Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?

-ASSUMPTIONS: We do not know for sure the quantities of the products sold by city or country, so to answer this question we are going to assume TOP-SELLING means the product that appears in the most number of sessions, because only sessions differeniates between city and country.
+ASSUMPTIONS: We do not know for sure the quantities of the products sold by city or country, so to answer this question we are going to assume TOP-SELLING means the product that appears in the most number of all_essions, because only sessions differeniates between city and country.

 **SQL Queries:**
 TOP-SELLING Product by Country